Khushvendrapratapsingh/project/README.md

 project.html: This file contains the HTML structure and content of the Time webpage clone.
 It includes the header, main content class . style.css: This file contains the CSS styling for the Time webpage clone.
 It is used to define the layout, colors, and other visual aspects of the webpage.

+fetch.py:
+Fetchs the latest stories form time website and stores it in Json format.

 Usage:
 To use or view the Time webpage clone, you can simply open the project.html file in a web browser.
 The browser will render the HTML and apply the CSS styles defined in the style.css file.